TreyM-WSS/m2x-android/README.md

 ### Update batch

 Updating a batch is similar to creating one, with the exception of the method being used.
-In this example we change a batch visibility to private.
+In this example we change a batch's visibility to private.

 ```Java
 batch.setVisibility("private");